-One of the most significant benefits of a Data Analytics as a Service Offering is that it puts insights from data right into users’ hands — not just one data analyst who field questions from a team and then works to find the answers but any employee in any role.
+One of the most significant benefits of a Data Analytics as a Service offering is that it puts insights from data into users’ hands – not just one data analyst who fields questions from a team and then works to find the answers – but any employee in any role.

 Features of your data analytics service offering must address the fact that many people, regardless of their technical or data science expertise, need data to make informed decisions.
 Look for data analytics tools with these features:

-The data analytics tool used in your offering should give users the ability to establish key performance indicators.
-These measures are based on specific calculations that show the status of performance in a specific area and progress over time.
-Your offering should give your clients the ability to create, use and save KPIs.
+The data analytics tool used in your offering should allow users to establish key performance indicators.
+These measures are based on specific calculations that show performance status in a particular area and progress over time.
+Your offering should allow your clients to create, use and save KPIs.

 2Easy data selection

 The process of selecting data for analysis should be facilitated by a pivot table or other means that makes choosing dimensions, KPIs and filters intuitive and allows users to save them for future use.

 Integrating multiple data sets from disparate sources – the data mash-up – can take time and effort.
 Look for a solution that helps to manage and streamline the process.
 For example, solutions that securely connect to data sources without requiring pre-aggregation and cleansing data for error-free analysis are available.

 Your offering should feature a user interface that makes navigating the data analysis process easy and quickly returns results for intelligent decision-making.
 Demo the data analytics tool to evaluate the dashboard design for user-friendly features such as drag-and-drop functionality, built-in and custom formulas, and graphical visualizations that put vital information front and center in an easy-to-read format.

 The offering should provide users with a way for everyone in their organization to interact with the data analysis they conduct.
 In addition, look for an offering that supports collaboration and alerts.